warthur123/Data-Analyst-Portfolio/README.md

 - ### Billboard Top 100 Database ###
     - Developed and populated a Database Schema for all Billboard Hot 100 songs from 1964 to 2020.
-    - Drew and combined data from two datasets from kaggle and data.world by users rakannimer and kcmillersean.
+    - Drew and combined data from two datasets from Kaggle and data.world by users rakannimer and kcmillersean.
     - Developed 5 advanced queries and ERD to supplement database.

     _Tools: MySQL, MySQL Workbench_